ParthM16/Marketing-Analytics/README.md

 # Marketing-Analytics
-Marketing Analysis of Online Retail Business/campaign
+Marketing Analysis of Online Retail Business and campaign

 # Objective:
 ### To propose strategies to the marketing manager to increase the conversion and average rating.</br>